Skip to main content

 Initiatives

 Towards improving workplace environments, the Group holds periodic gatherings that provide an opportunity for the Nomura Real Estate Holdings president and executive vice president to meet directly with employees, who share workplace issues regarding the work climate and employment.
-In fiscal 2022, 20 meetings were held to discuss reducing working hours, raising productivity, and helping employees to achieve a good work-life balance.
+In the fiscal year ended March 2025, we held a total of six sessions, during which we engaged in dialogue with Group department and branch managers on themes such as “initiatives and challenges related to work styles.”
 We examined proposals and opinions expressed at these meetings and improved the personnel system.
 In this manner, these meetings are promoted as measures to ensure the health and safety of employees.

 The Group is implementing a variety of programs intended to prevent overwork by employees.